Roche: Collaborative research

 In addition to internal research and development activities F. Hoffmann-La Roche is also involved in publicly funded collaborative research projects, with other industrial and academic partners.
 One example in the area of non-clinical safety assessment is the InnoMed PredTox.
-The company is expanding its activities in joint research projects within the framework of the Innovative Medicines Initiative of EFPIA and the European Commission.
+The company is expanding its activities in joint research projects within the framework of the Innovative Medicines Initiative of the European Federation of Pharmaceutical Industries and Associations and the European Commission.